gwtproject/gwt-site/src/main/markdown/gettingstarted.md

 <p><a href="usingeclipse.html">Set up Eclipse</a></p>

 <p>
-If you are going to stick with the command line, check out
+If you are going to stick with the command line, check out Speed Tracer	 and then head over to <a href="doc/latest/tutorial/gettingstarted.html">Build a Sample GWT App</a>.
-<a href="speedtracer/get-started.html">Speed Tracer</a> and then
-head over to <a href="latest/tutorial/gettingstarted.html">Build a Sample GWT App</a>.
 </p>